amitgds/php_password_cracker/README.md

 }
 ```

+### 6. For Development

+Please follow the deployment process file that is documented separately.

 ---

 This guide ensures you can set up, run, and test the Password Cracker Tool efficiently.
 If you encounter any issues, ensure that your Apache, PHP, and MySQL configurations are correctly set up.